OriRoth/fling/README.md

   }
 }
 ```
-The produced program is represented in Java as an abstract syntax tree (AST), that can be traversed and analyzed by the
+The produced program is represented in Java as an abstract syntax tree (AST) that can be traversed and analyzed by the
 client library.